 What is a UX research plan?

-A UX research plan is a document that contains all the important information regarding your planned research in one place.
+A UX research plan is a document that contains all the important information regarding your planned UX research in one place.
 It serves as a roadmap for all UX research in your project.
 It explains the methodology of how the research will be carried out, the types of studies, information about respondents, timing etc.

 Why do you need a UX research plan?

-The goal of creating a plan of UX research is to facilitate the process of managing your UX studies, make it easy for you to keep track of results as well as create a clear research strategy that you can follow.
+The goal of creating a plan for UX research is to facilitate the process of managing your UX studies, make it easy for you to keep track of results as well as create a clear research strategy that you can follow.

 The amount of information you obtain and analyze during UX research studies may sometimes be overwhelming, so it’s very easy to overlook and even forget important details during the process.
 Don’t lose track of the bigger picture.
 A well-maintained UX research plan will store all the key information for you, meaning you can refer to it anytime you need it.